panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ### Step 7: refactor

-Now the generic code is created and the assertions prove it to be working.
+Now the generic code is created and the assertions prove it working.
 You can remove one of the assertions:

 ```javascript
 import { sum } from './sum'